Main Trial

 Exclusion Criteria

-❌ Age < 18 years
+❌ Age: under 18 years

-❌ Obvious pregnancy
+❌ Known or obvious pregnancy

-❌ Known preexisting Do Not Attempt Resuscitation order
+❌ Known pre-existing Do Not Attempt Resuscitation order

 Control group